52 people are interested

 Please visit the new page to apply.

 JCC Chicago's Violins of Hope Trained Volunteers will facilitate educational programming for students and community members and accompany musicians performing short musical programs.
 Trained Volunteer will present and lead discussions by sharing the stories of the violins and may be joined by a Holocaust Survivor or 2nd generation family member; Trained Volunteer will also moderate Q&A sessions.
-In addition to training on program content, volunteers will also receive directions on facilitating the transportation of the violins from a JCC-designated location to educational, religious and community facilities around the Chicagoland area, including the city, suburbs, and other surrounding areas like Champaign-Urbana.
+In addition to training on program content, volunteers will also receive directions on facilitating the transportation of the violins from a JCC-designated location to educational, religious and community facilities around the Chicagoland area, including the city, suburbs, and around the state of Illinois.

 Trained Volunteers will be required to complete the following training program in advance of project launch: